particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Large publish on old R410 modems 2025-02-13

+Added a compatibility warning for [extended publish](/reference/device-os/typed-publish/) with some older R410M-02-B cellular modems that cannot transmit 1024 byte events.

 ### Cloud API docs updates 2025-02-12

 Added missing service agreement scopes and added missing documentation for ledger calls for products in the cloud API reference.